feron-tech/movement/README.md

   - Test WiFi quality
   - 4G Offloading through Wi-Fi

+Except for the primary software tools shown above we also provide two additional extensions helping MONROE experimenters to:
+* Control experiments using a Smartphone application and an MQTT-based messaging framework;
+* Perform automated mobile-to-mobile VoLTE test call and analysis using VoLTE-enabled smartphones.

 ### Repository Structure
 * benchmarking : software extensions for data and video testing
   * bench-node : the client applications (loaded in MONROE nodes)